codacy/docs/docs/getting-started/supported-languages-and-tools.md

 -->

 !!! important
-    Codacy runs security and other analysis tools when code is pushed to your Git provider.
+    Codacy runs security and other analysis tools when code changes are pushed to your repositories.
 These tools don't scan code for issues continuously.

 <table>
   <colgroup>